 - In what way and why?

-- IELTS test in Canada – October 2012 (Academic Module) This update was shared by R who took the IELTS...
+- IELTS test in Canada – May 2013 (Academic Module) The IELTS test in Canada was shared by H (thanks...

 - IELTS test in Canada – May 2013 (Academic Module) This IELTS exam update was shared by D, who took...